mckn-larp/history/2-Garou/README.md

   Its eastern counterpart, the **Sept of the Changing Seasons**, continues to guard the park's opposite flank, in careful alliance.

 - **The Sept of the Sacred Stone**
-  Located south of **Adams Mill**, this sept lies amid rolling hills and ancient groves.
+  Located south of **Wolf Creek**, this sept lies amid rolling hills and ancient groves.
   Tended by the **Black Furies**, it represents a fierce defense of Gaia's natural beauty against creeping industrialization.
 Sacred groves, untouched streams, and hidden moonlit clearings serve as places of worship, defense, and training.
   However, corporate expansion tied to Wyrm-tainted industries now threatens the borders of this sacred ground.

 - **The Sept of the Green Mountain**
-  Nestled near **LaFollette, Tennessee**, close to the Kentucky border, the Green Mountain Sept stands as a critical northern watchpost.
+  Nestled near **Anderson County Park & Norris Lake, Tennessee**, the Green Mountain Sept stands as a critical northern watchpost.
   It is guarded by an uneasy alliance between the **Get of Fenris** and the **Children of Gaia**, who work together to protect the caern despite deep ideological differences.
   Here, strength and diplomacy must exist side by side, though tensions run high after past failures.